readmeio/metrics-sdks-php/README.md

 ## Usage

-`readme/metrics` is currently targeted towards codebases utilizing Laravel.
+`readme/metrics` is currently targeted towards codebases utilizing the [Laravel](https://laravel.com/) framework.
 To get up and running, you'll need to do the following things:

 1. Publish our config file into your `config/` directory: